 2. An oft-overlooked form of IC misclassification exposure: unemployment claims

-We have also noted in our White Paper, which details how companies can minimize the risks of IC misclassification, that “If a business has not paid unemployment contributions to a state fund on behalf of that worker, the initial determination can have the same effect as an adverse audit.”
-In addition, we noted that once a single worker is found to have been misclassified, the business is then normally charged for unpaid contributions for “all similarly situated” workers, along with costly penalties and fines.
+I have also noted in my White Paper, which details how companies can minimize the risks of IC misclassification, that “If a business has not paid unemployment contributions to a state fund on behalf of that worker, the initial determination can have the same effect as an adverse audit.”
+In addition, I noted that once a single worker is found to have been misclassified, the business is then normally charged for unpaid contributions for “all similarly situated” workers, along with costly penalties and fines.

 3. How to minimize IC misclassification liability